ricardojmendez/UnitySteerExamples/SampleList.md

 ## Neighbors-Cohesion

-Instantiates a set of agents whose main behaviour is to stay away close to their detected neighbours.
+Instantiates a set of agents whose main behaviour is to stay close to their detected neighbours.
 Run the scene after you’ve gone through te Neighbors-Alignment and Neighbors-Separation experiments.

 Things to experiment with: